buerokratt/Open-Voice-Network-adoption/Ovonconverter/README.md

     }
 }'
 ``````
-Here we reused necessary information (id, cookie from initial request) to send message 'How are things' to the bot
+Here we reused necessary information (id, cookie from initial requests response) to send message 'How are things' to the bot

 RESPONSE example: